hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 ## Origin

-This tutorial was authored by Claire Pritchard, Guillaume Stirnemann, and Glen M. Hocky in October 2024
+This tutorial was authored by Claire Pritchard, Guillaume Stirnemann, and Glen M. Hocky in October 2024.

 ## Aims

-This Masterclass explains how mechanical forces can be modeled using PLUMED, and how to compute their result using free energy and kinetics calculations
+This Masterclass explains how mechanical forces can be modeled using PLUMED, and how to compute their result using free energy and kinetics calculations.

 ## Objectives

 The objectives of this Masterclass are:
-- Learn how to apply a constant force in PLUMED
+- Learn how to apply a constant force in PLUMED;
-- See how transition rates change with different forces
+- See how transition rates change with different forces.

 ## Prerequisites